-National Priority Impact 1.
-Economic transformation and job creation A switch in spending from the manufacture of labour non-intensive products such as cigarettes to products which require more labour will result in job creation.
+National Priority Impact transformation and job creation A switch in spending from the manufacture of labour non-intensive products such as cigarettes to products which require more labour will result in job creation.
 If consumption expenditure is switched from tobacco to other goods and services in the economy, the net employment effects will be positive.
-(Van der Merwe & Abedian, 2007).
+(Van der Merwe &amp; Abedian, 2007).
 Even if the very best tobacco control policies are adopted, in the short-term, due to nicotine addiction and population growth, the use of tobacco may fall slowly.
 Therefore, there will be little immediate impact on economic transformation and job creation.
-Initial job losses and loss of revenue in small businesses, tobacco, and hospitality industries due to the switch in use of tobacco products; decreased tourism activities and number of people going to venues for business, entertainment and gambling; expenses to modernise and/or export vending machines to countries where vending machine cigarette sales are allowed; sponsorship and/or support to BEE initiatives; rebranding A family's limited income expenditure will be diverted from tobacco consumption to other basic needs which do not cause harm An increase in workforce productivity and economic growth A sharp decrease in provincial GGR tax revenue across the country A decrease of 18% in VAT payments for the country as a whole Due to the harmful nature of tobacco and sustainability of job creation there is a need for transformation from growing tobacco to other alternative agricultural products that will provide for new jobs and economic contribution.
-Reducing tobacco consumption will lead to reduced tobacco-related morbidity and mortality, consequently contributing to higher productivity and economic growth. need for transformation from growing tobacco to other alternative agricultural products that will provide for new jobs and economic contribution.
-Reducing tobacco consumption will lead to reduced tobacco-related morbidity and mortality, consequently contributing to higher productivity and economic
+Initial job losses and loss of revenue in small businesses, tobacco, and hospitality industries due to the switch in use of tobacco products; decreased tourism activities and number of people going to venues for business, entertainment and gambling; expenses to modernise and/or export vending machines to countries where vending machine cigarette sales are allowed; sponsorship and/or support A family's limited income expenditure will be diverted from tobacco consumption to other basic needs which do not cause harm An increase in workforce productivity and economic growth A sharp decrease in provincial GGR tax revenue across the country A decrease of 18% in VAT payments for the country as a whole Due to the harmful nature of tobacco and sustainability of job creation there is a need for transformation from growing tobacco to other alternative agricultural products that will provide for new jobs and economic contribution.
+Reducing tobacco consumption will lead to reduced tobacco-related morbidity and mortality, consequently contributing to higher productivity and economic growth.
+Farmers currently engaged in tobacco leaf production will likely need to engage in alternative farming, which in the short-run may incur transition costs, but that may be more economically beneficial in the long-run.

-Na tional Priority Impact
+National Priority Impact

 2. Education, skills Reduction in tobacco production and consumption will alleviate the burden on

 and health the healthcare system both in terms of cost and healthcare practitioners.
 Tobacco

 related illnesses cost the South African economy R42 billion in 2016 alone, R14

 billion was due to direct health care costs (Boachie et al, 2021) Children and the

 youth are still developing which makes them uniquely vulnerable to nicotine

 exposure which harms the brain and can reduce their attention span and learning

 (Yuan, 2015).

 3. Consolidating the On average smokers spend about R300 a month on cigarettes.
 In 2016, the HSRC

 social wage conducted a study which found that about 2.3 million smokers live in

 through reliable households that receive child support grants.
 Therefore, measures aimed at

 and quality basic reducing tobacco production and consumption will support users and non-users

 services to effectively use their financial resources as well as minimise the need to utilise

 healthcare services due to ill health.
 (ATIM, Tobacco: a threat to South Africa's

 development)

 4. Spatial N/A

-٦. integration,
+integration,

 human

 settlements and

 local government

-5. Social cohesion • N/A
+5. Social cohesion N/A

-٥. and safe N/A
+and safe

 communities

 6. Building a capable, N/A

-0. ethical and
+ethical and

 developmental

 state

 7. A better Africa and N/A

-,. world.
+world.

-woriu.